-- Lance Runolfsson's Bloodaxe Miniatures are made in the US by Historifigs, and under licence in Europe by East Riding Miniatures .
+- Lance Runolfsson's Bloodaxe Miniatures were made in the US by Historifigs, and under licence in Europe by East Riding Miniatures.

-- The range is promoted as being "true 15mm", which I guess means a bit small by todays standards, and covers Hawaiians and Early Hoplite Greeks in ancients.
-ERM also list a Macedonian range as being for sale in the UK
+- The range was promoted as being "true 15mm", which I guess means a bit small by todays standards, and covered Hawaiians and Early Hoplite Greeks in ancients.
+ERM also listed a Macedonian range as being for sale in the UK for a while

 - Once produced in the UK, the ranges were sold to a US company.